How megaherbivores uniquely influence ecological communities

 Chapter 1 focuses on simulating the presence of megaherbivores (African bush elephants, black rhinoceros, and common hippopotamus) to identify what drives the ‘landscape of fear’ they create for smaller, mid-sized herbivores.

 Chapter 2 investigates whether dominant megaherbivores drive spatiotemporal behavior of smaller, subordinate herbivores on the savanna.
-By identifying the mechanisms driving such interspecific fear responses, these two chapters will answer how megaherbivores shape the movements and behaviors of other large herbivores.

 The final chapter will analyze how elephants housed in North American sanctuaries impact vegetation structure and primary productivity of local habitats.
 This investigation seeks to enhance our understanding of megaherbivore impacts in novel ecosystems, and identify if elephants, as ecological proxies of prehistoric megafauna, could improve primary productivity of North American ecosystems.